Rsekaii/rsekaii.github.io/index.md

 # Rames Nagib AlJneibi - رامس نجيب الجنيبي

-Welcome to my personal academic blog and portfolio.
+Welcome to my personal and academic blog, where I explore my love for mathematics and reflect on my personal growth journey.

+## About Me

 I earned my Master’s in Mathematics and a Bachelor’s in Chemical Engineering, and I’m currently pursuing a Master’s in Machine Learning and preparing for a PhD in Applied Mathematics.
 I’m passionate about uncovering deep structures in data using mathematics, and modeling complex system mathematically.

 I’m currently focusing my Master’s thesis on **Conformal Prediction and Uncertainty Quantification**, while also exploring the intersection of **Numerical Methods for PDEs** and **Machine Learning**.
 My broader ambition is to contribute to the development of rigorous, real-world **mathematical models of physical systems**, bridging theory and application in meaningful ways.